10 Uses for Milk Cartons

 2. Planter box

-Milk cartons are a great size for growing herbs and other small plantings.
-Fill a carton with dirt, poke some holes in the bottom for drainage, and you have a great planter.
-If you don't want to look at a row of milk cartons, you can decorate the sides; try chalkboard paint, for example, which will allow you to note down details about what's planted in which carton.
+Milk cartons are a great size for growing herbs and other small plants.
+Fill a carton with dirt, poke drainage holes in the bottom, and you have a great planter.
+If you don't want to look at a row of milk cartons, decorate the sides; try chalkboard paint, which lets you note details of what's planted in which carton.
 Milk cartons are also good for starting seeds indoors -- they're even popular with Cleveland landscapers for managing starts in the spring.

 3. We're gonna need a bigger ice cube